-It’s not because I’m a bitch but sometimes buying a lot of equipment that you might only use once is a very boring thing, so today I’ll help you create 10 flash modifiers that won’t even come close to scratching your bank account.
+It’s not because I’m a poor, but sometimes buying a lot of equipment that you might only use once is a very boring thing, so today I’ll help you create 10 flash modifiers that won’t even come close to scratching your bank account.

 10 FLASH MODIFIERS you can make and will completely change your photos

-Flashes are one of my favorite light sources.
+Flashes are one of my favourite light sources.
 They are portable and easy to use, quite different from the gigantic studio monolights.
 And when it comes to versatility flashes check almost every box on the list.

 Some things aren’t always as easy to find for a flash as they are for big studio lights and one of them is the modifiers.
 Having available some flash modifiers is a tremendous hand on the wheel and transforms the photo fully.

 Your local supermarket is full of useful things that you can turn into mods for your flash.
 You just need to ignore the original goal and find new ways to use them.
 One of these items is the silicone folding cups and silicone funnels, which can serve as filters and also as a simple snoot.